tramcar/awesome-job-boards/README.md

 # Niche Job Boards

 Help us create an extensive list of niche job boards.
-Please create a pull request to add a board or an issue to discuss the removal of an existing job board.
+Please create a pull request to add a job board or create an issue to discuss the removal of an existing job board.
 Thank you!

 ## Remote